spoonapps/docs/doc/getting_started/tour_i/tour_i.md

 <DIR>          spoonroot
 ```

-Navigate to your new directory with the `cd` command.
+Change to your new directory with the `cd` command.

 ```
 (87ddvf54) C:\> cd C:\spoonroot